-There are several attributes that qualify a media company as a good investment:
+Several attributes qualify a media company as a good investment:

-- Differentiated content: Unique intellectual property, long-term contracts with well-known personalities, and licenses to broadcast events like sports and awards ceremonies, which draw big audiences, all attract and retain consumers.
-Nearly as important is owning strong brands that have value and meaning for viewers.
+- Differentiated content: Unique intellectual property, long-term contracts with well-known personalities, and licenses to broadcast events such as sports and awards ceremonies all help to attract and retain consumers.
+Owning strong brands that have value and meaning for viewers is almost as important.

 - Diversification: The best media companies are diversified across formats, distribution methods, audience demographics, and geographies.

-- Technology: As direct-to-consumer services increasingly provide the bulk of today's media, owning the technology to support DTC distribution at scale can significantly boost profit margins.
+- Technology: As DTC services increasingly provide the bulk of today's media consumption, owning the technology to support DTC distribution at scale can significantly boost profit margins.

-- Strong balance sheet: Media companies need robust cash reserves in order to bid on content and produce new films, television series, and other programming.
-Ample cash on hand also enables acquiring and merging with other companies.
-But investors need to check that a media company's debt isn’t excessive, while remembering that cash flow that is consistent -- perhaps because it's from subscription revenue, for example -- typically allows for greater leverage.
+- Strong balance sheet: Media companies need robust cash reserves to bid on content and produce new films, television series, and other programming.
+Ample cash on hand also enables mergers and acquisitions with other companies.
+Debt should not be excessive, with the caveat that consistent cash flow -- perhaps from subscription revenue -- typically allows for greater leverage.